-Coming out of the ground at a piping hot 50 degrees Celsius, the water's high sulfur content gives it a milky appearance and is said to be good for your skin.
+Flowing out of the ground at a piping hot 50 degrees Celsius, the water's high sulfur content gives it a milky appearance and is said to be good for your skin.
 If you're looking for a truly relaxing getaway, head out to the Takayu Onsen hot spring village, far from any crowds, surrounded by the beauty of nature.

 How to Get There

 Takayu Onsen is accessible via shinkansen from Tokyo.

 From Tokyo Station, take the Tohoku Shinkansen line to Fukushima Station, only 90 minutes away.
 From Fukushima Station, there are three to five buses per day to Takayu Onsen, only 30 minutes more.
 A rental car may be more convenient, especially if you're planning to visit the surrounding areas.
 Rental car outlets can be found near Fukushima Station.

 This route gives a fantastic view of the Bandai Azuma Skyline along the way, so it's a great 18-kilometer drive up to the mountains.

 The hot springs of Takayu were discovered in 1607

 Stay overnight to get the full ryokan experience